Onero™ at Bone Health Asia (Osteoporosis & Osteopenia)

 Book your Onero™ appointment for better bone health

 Onero™ at Bone Health Asia located at Sports And Spinal Physiotherapy Centres provides one-on-one sessions, delivered by our clinically trained physiotherapists, driving you to better bone health.
+Our clinic is the first one in Asia that is licensed to safely deliver the Onero™ programme.

 Find out more about Osteoporosis